ExtremeKrish/blog/_posts/2025-06-05-Dialog-System-Documentation.md

 # Dialog System Documentation

 ## Overview
 The [`dialog.php`](https://gist.github.com/ExtremeKrish/edca745e3fd4228da7acec57a8a6c670) file provides a reusable dialog system for PHP applications, including confirm, single prompt, and double prompt dialogs with a modern, minimal UI.
-It includes CSS styles and a JavaScript `Dialog` class that can be used anywhere in your project after including the file.
+It supports pre-filled input values with the cursor positioned at the end for editing.
+Include the file in your PHP project to use the `Dialog` class in JavaScript.

 ## Installation
 1. Save the `dialog.php` file in your project directory (e.g., `includes/dialog.php`).
-2. Include it in your PHP file where you want to use the dialog system:
+2. Include it in your PHP file:
    ```php
    <?php require 'includes/dialog.php'; ?>
    ```
 3. Ensure your PHP file outputs within an HTML structure (e.g., `<body>`).

 ## Usage
 The `Dialog` class is globally available in JavaScript after including `dialog.php`.
-You can create instances of `Dialog` and call its methods to display dialogs.
+Create instances of `Dialog` and call its methods to display dialogs.

 ### Methods
 The `Dialog` class provides three methods to create different types of dialogs: